Synthesizing multi-log grasp poses in cluttered environments: METHOD

-We generated synthetic data and evaluated the model using multibody dynamics simulations run using the physics engine AGX Dynamics~\cite{AGX2021}.
-The simulated environment consisted of a terrain, tree logs, and a crane grapple.
-The terrain was represented by a \SI{5}{m}$\times$\SI{5}{m} heightfield, producedurally generated using Perlin noise~\cite{perlin85image}.
-Logs were modeled as having a cylindrical rendered geometry but a pentagonal prism as collision geometry, see Fig.~\ref{fig:balance}.
-The pentagonal cross-section provided rolling resistance, which made the log-log interactions less smooth, and presumably less predictable.
-The logs' lengths, $\ell \sim \mathcal{N(\SI{2.5}{m}, \SI{0.2}{m})}$, and diameters, $d \sim \mathcal{N(\SI{0.16}{m}, \SI{0.01}{m})}$, were sampled from normal distributions.
 We modeled the grapple and rotator as a system of nine rigid bodies held together by ten joints.
 The rotator was attached to a boom which was under kinematic control.
 The rotator connected the boom and the grapple via three hinge joints, of which only one was actuated.
-The two unactuated hinge joints made the grapple compliant, meaning it could for example `fold' if pressed too hard against a log, or bounce off after high-impact collisions.
+The two unactuated hinge joints made the grapple compliant, meaning it could for example `fold' if pressed too hard against a log or obstacle, or bounce off after high-impact collisions.
 The grapple's design was based on a scaled-down version of a Cranab CR HD grapple~\cite{Cranab2023}, and we tuned its closing strength to roughly match that of its real counterpart.
 As with the logs, we replaced the grapple's collision geometry with a collection of cuboids to make contact computations faster and more stable.
 The system is illustrated in Fig.~\ref{fig:balance}.

-Pile samples were generated by dropping a stack of logs on the ground and letting them settle into a stable configuration.
-Segmented log masks and RGB-D images were rendered using Blender~\cite{blender2018} and stored along with the position, pose, and size of each log.
+Pile samples were generated by first spawning a piece of terrain, placing 0--7 obstacle at random positions, and then dropping a stack of logs in the scene and letting them settle into a stable configuration.
+The data generation process was the same for all piles except for some of the case study piles.

+Logs, terrain and obstacles were individually given random colors of intensities between 0.2 and 0.8.
+As a form of data augmentation, three versions of every scene was rendered, each with its own randomized colors and light conditions.

 Once grasp candidates had been generated for each subset of target logs, we performed grasp trials to confirm if they were indeed viable grasps.
 A trial started with the grapple positioned directly above the grasp point.
 We lowered the grapple until the number of logs inside of the grapple was equal to the number of target logs, closed the grapple as much as the force limits allowed us to, and raised the grapple until it had returned to its starting height.
 A trial was classified as failed if the set of logs ending up in the grapple was not the target logs, if the grapple was not sufficiently closed, or if a collision force acting on the grapple at some point exceeded a threshold value.
 The second condition was enforced as it is generally advised against lifting logs if the grapple claws do not enclose the load completely.
 The last criterion helps filter out grasps that would be considered reckless and could potentially damage the machine in a real scenario.